 Decide what work needs to be completed before the employee departs, and who will take on incomplete work once the employee departs.
 Also, make sure to prepare helpful documentation for the next employee who will take on this work, whether that is a current employee or a new hire.

 Also, make sure to collect any Harvard property the employee may be in possession of, including but not limited to: Harvard ID card, office keys, HUIT technology (laptops, iPads, cell phones, etc), and PCard or Corporate Card.
+This includes any property that the employee might have taken (such as a chair, laptop stand, etc.) to work remotely.

 Contact HUIT and/or system administrators to make sure the departing employee no longer has access to shared departmental accounts after their last day in their position.
 This includes: